AlbiDota/MTG-EDH-GENERATOR-FE/README.md

 <br/><br/>

+## resources used
+ALL card information and api calls done by the backend is from the blessed and wonderful [Scryfall](https://www.scryfall.com)

+empty card template from [BANESBOX on deviantart](https://www.deviantart.com/banesbox/art/MTG-Templates-634246660)

+color icons were downloaded from the [mtg fandom wiki](https://mtg.fandom.com/wiki/Main_Page)

 ## Author
 **GitHub:** [AlbiDota](https://github.com/AlbiDota)

-empty card template from https://www.deviantart.com/banesbox/art/MTG-Templates-634246660